Task Management for ADHD: Systems Built for How Your Brain Works

 Why does your ADHD system stop working (and how to fix it)?

-The system that felt effective in week one becomes invisible by week four because your brain adapted and stopped registering it as novel.
-The fix isn’t finding the right system.
-It’s building a rotation of ADHD executive function strategies that you cycle through before any single approach loses its effect.
+The system that felt effective in week one becomes invisible by week four because your brain adapted and stopped registering it as a meaningful cue.
+This process is called cue-value decay: the mechanism by which a once-effective environmental trigger loses its power to prompt action as the brain habituates to it and stops registering it as a novel demand.
+The fix for ADHD system decay isn’t finding the right system – it’s building a rotation of two or three ADHD executive function strategies that you cycle through before any single approach loses its effect.

 Keep two or three systems in your rotation.
 When Kanban stops feeling effective, switch to a simplified GTD approach for a few weeks.
 When that fades, try Pomodoro sprints, then cycle back.
 You’re using the ADHD brain’s need for novelty as a feature rather than fighting it.